Meet the family...on Earth and in Heaven

 DD (dear daughter, aka "Sunshine")

-DD is our six-year-old ray of sunshine, the child who made me a mom.
+DD is our fifteen-year-old ray of sunshine, the child who made me a mom.
 She was conceived after three years of a frustrating non-diagnosis of "unexplained infertility."
-She loves to sing, dance, and draw and delights us every single day.
+She is creative beyond belief, smart as a whip with math, has a kind and sensitive heart, and is serious about her faith in Jesus.
 I am in awe of the person she is, and of the awesome responsibility of raising her in the love and fear of the Lord.
 I'm so thankful to be her mama!

 DS (dear son, aka "Rainbow")

 DS is our fifth child, born a little over three years after we entered the world of pregnancy loss.
-He is a two-year-old toddler, getting into everything and filling our days with his contagious laughter.
+He is an eleven-year-old boy-becoming a young man.
+He is super talented with Legos, Pixel Art, and singing.
+He loves playing outside with friends and games with family, and he loves Jesus.
 I still have to pinch myself most days to believe that he is here, healthy and alive.
 I'm so thankful to be his mama.

 Naomi is our second daughter.
 She was "born sleeping" at 18 weeks gestation when I developed an abdominal infection that threatened both of our lives.
 Her death both challenged and grew my faith like nothing else and introduced us to the community of pregnancy loss.
 I will always wonder what she would have been like, what kind of sisterhood she and Sunshine would have had, and can't wait to meet her in Heaven.
 I'm so thankful to be her mommy.